Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 Below is a view of the scanner program window:

-The horizontal axis shows the GSM channel number in the form of ARFCN or in MHz, and the signal level in dBm on the vertical axis.
-The height of the line indicates the signal level.
+The horizontal axis displays the GSM channel number in the form ARFCN or in MHz, according to vertical axis signal level in dBm.
+The height of the line shows the signal strength.

 GSM module NEOWAY M590 communication with Arduino

-If the BS identifiers were successfully decoded and they match the identifiers of the three main carriers, the lines are colored in the corresponding colors.
+If the BS identifiers have been decoded successfully and they correspond to the identifiers of the three major telecom operators, the lines are painted in the corresponding colors.

-The drop-down lists at the top of the screen allow you to select an SDR receiver if there are several connected, the operating range of GSM 900 or GSM 1800, and the units of measurement along the horizontal axis ARFCN or MHz.
+The drop-down lists at the top of the screen allow you to select the SDR receiver, if several are connected, the operating range GSM 900 or GSM 1800 and the units of measurement along the horizontal axis ARFCN or MHz.

-The buttons allow you to save the scanner operation report as a list of decoded base stations, clear the BS decoding results and get information about the program.
+The buttons allow you to save a report on the scanner’s operation in the form of a list of decoded base stations, clear the results of BS decoding and obtain information about the program.

 Principles and features of work.

 During operation, the program scans the operating frequency range with a step of 2.0 MHz (10 GSM channels) and digitizes the signal with a sampling frequency of 2.4 MHz.
-The scanning process consists of a fast sweep of the entire range for measuring signal strength and a slow sweep for decoding BS identifiers.
+The scanning process consists of a fast pass through the entire range to measure signal strength and a slow pass to decode the BS identifiers.

-One decoding step is performed after passing through the entire power measurement range.
-Thus, in the GSM 900 band, the signal level is updated approximately once every 2 s, and a complete decoding pass takes about 1 min.
+One decoding step is performed after traversing the entire range to measure power.
+Thus, in the GSM 900 range, the signal level is updated approximately once every 2 s, and a complete decoding pass takes about 1 minute.

-Due to the poor quality of the signal received from the RTL-SDR, the probability of correctly decoding the system information (SI) of the broadcast control channel (BCCH) of the BS is not high.
-Fluctuations in the signal level as a result of multipath propagation also reduce the probability of decoding system information.
-For these reasons, in order to obtain BS identifiers, it is necessary that the scanner accumulate information over a period of about 10 minutes.
-But even in this case, not all channels provide in this place a sufficient level and signal quality for decoding even by the most ideal receiver.
-In addition, not all GSM channels are used to work according to the GSM standard, as you can see in the figure above, channels 975 - 1000 are occupied by Megafon to work according to the UMTS standard.
+Due to the poor quality of the signal received from RTL-SDR, the probability of correctly decoding system information (SI) of the BS broadcast control channel (BCCH) is not high.
+Signal level fluctuations as a result of multipath propagation also reduce the likelihood of decoding system information.
+For these reasons, to obtain BS identifiers, it is necessary for the scanner to accumulate information over a period of about 10 minutes.
+But even in this case, not all channels provide this place sufficient signal level and quality for decoding even by the most ideal receiver.
+In addition, not all GSM channels are used to work according to the GSM standard, as can be seen in the figure above, channels 975 - 1000 are occupied by Megafon to work according to the UMTS standard.

-During operation, the scanner adds system information about new decoded channels to the general array of channel information.
-But the information about previously decoded channels is not erased when the system information is not decoded at this step, and remains in the array.
+During operation, the scanner adds system information about new decoded channels to the general array of information on channels.
+But information about previously decoded channels is not erased when system information is not decoded at this step, and remains in the array.
 To clear this information, use the button to clear the BS decoding results.

-When you click on the save report button, the accumulated results are stored in text file with a name made up of the program name, date and time of saving the data.
-Below is an example of a part of the report file:
+When you click on the save report button, the accumulated results are saved in text file with a name made up of the name of the program, the date and time the data was saved.
+Below is an example of part of the report file:

 The scanner is designed to work under Windows 7, 8.1 and 10.
-The work was tested with three instances of RTL-SDR with the R820T tuner, other types of tuners were not tested.
+The work was tested with three copies of the RTL-SDR with the R820T tuner; other types of tuners were not tested.

-To work under Windows XP, a special version of the program has been compiled, it works several times slower than the standard version.
+A special version of the program has been compiled to work under Windows XP; it runs several times slower than the standard version.

 Development.

-The scanner software is provided as is, without warranty or liability of any kind.
-If you have reasonable ideas on how to expand the functionality or improve the performance of the scanner, we are ready to discuss the possibility of implementing them.
+The scanner program is supplied as is, without any warranties or liability.
+If you have reasonable ideas on how to expand the functionality or improve the performance of the scanner, we are ready to discuss the possibility of their implementation.

-You can take part in the development of the scanner, for this visit the development page.
+You can take part in the development of the scanner; to do this, visit the development page.

 Further development of the GSM scanner is planned, possibly with your participation.

-Do you need a precise time source from GPS?
-This article will show you how to use the GPS module to get the time, date and coordinates and how to display them on the LCD using the Arduino.
+Do you need an accurate time source from GPS?
+This article will show you how to use a GPS module to get time, date and coordinates, and how to display them on an LCD using Arduino.

 What is necessary?